What is this?

 Collections are the amounts of money that a dental practice actually receives from its services, distinct from Gross Production (total amounts charged) and Net Production (total amounts agreed upon).

-Click into the trends icon to view view year over year and 90 day trends for your practice
+1. Click on the trends icon to view year over year and 90 day trends for your practice

 Categories of Collections: